 Pollen, hay, and dust mites are the most common airborne allergens

 Insect venom and stings, which have a higher likelihood of being fatal

 Allergies are most commonly the result of these allergens or a combination of them as it is possible to be allergic to more than one allergen at the same time.
 However, people can be allergic to anything if the immune system mistakes the substance as a foreign substance during initial exposure.

 The symptoms of allergic conditions may differ based on the allergen and its route of entry.
 Generally, allergies affect the sinuses, nasal passages, airways, gastrointestinal system, and skin.
 Not all symptoms are affected equally by each allergen, with some affecting one system with higher severity than the rest.

 General symptoms of an allergic reaction may be mild, moderate, or severe.
 An allergic reaction causing mild symptoms would cause symptoms that are specific to one part of the body only.
 These symptoms may include hives, rashes, watery eyes, and a runny nose.

-Allergic reaction with moderate symptoms causes symptoms in multiple parts of the body, such as swelling, breathing difficulties, and itchiness.
+Allergic reactions with moderate symptoms causes can affect multiple parts of the body, such as swelling, breathing difficulties, and itchiness.
 Hives can also be present during a moderate allergic reaction.